Search by Surname

 Dr. Robert Clifford – is a retired General Practitioner who has been writing and broadcasting since the early 1960s.
 He has had 22 books published with several translations, possibly up to 1000 broadcasts and he plays a part in writing organizations such as PEN and the Westcountry Writers Association.

-Patsy Collins - lives on the south coast of England.
-Her short stories regularly appear in magazines such as Ireland’s Own, Woman’s Weekly, That’s Life! and Take a Break’s Fiction Feast.
-Patsy’s debut novel ‘Escape to the Country’ was published in 2012.
-When she’s not writing, Patsy enjoys gardening, photography and travelling with her husband in their campervan.
-To learn more about Patsy and her writing please visit www.patsy-collins.blogspot.com .
+Patsy Collins – lives on the south coast of England.
+Her short stories regularly appear in magazines such as Take a Break’s Fiction Feast, My Weekly, Ireland’s Own, Woman’s Weekly, and That’s Life!
+Patsy’s debut novel, a romance entitled ‘Escape to the Country’ was published in 2012.
+This was followed by ‘Paint Me a Picture’ and ‘A Year and a Day’.
+When she’s not writing, Patsy runs creative writing workshops encouraging others to have a go.
+She also enjoys gardening, photography and travelling with her husband in their campervan.
+To learn more about Patsy and her writing please visit http://patsy-collins.blogspot.co.uk

 Chris Cooke – has been writing as an Author, Poet and Lyricist for twenty-seven years.
 He has two self published books, The Ride and Stories For Those Of Us With A Short Attention Span.
 Chris also has three CD’s of original music available.
 The newest CD, Blue Marble Symphony features a duet with the legendary Delaney Bramlett.
 When not writing or touring the world with various bands, Chris enjoys surfing, stunt kite flying and online gaming. www.chriscooke.net